azurecitadel/azurecitadel/content/partner/lighthouse/minimal.md

 ## Minimal managed service

-In this section we'll take a look at an example Azure Lighthouse definition for a minimal managed service and how it looks in the portal.
+In this section

+1. review an example minimal definition
+1. customise your own definition

 ### Example ARM template